LaurePiechaczyk/project3_python/README.md

 - The class Board saves:
     - The type of board with can be Player or Computer
     - The ships position in an array
-    - The touched ship position in an array
+    - The touched ship positions in an array
-    - The missed ship position in an array
+    - The missed ship positions in an array
-    - A function to print the board that displays the ships (only for the player board), the touched ships and the missed ships.
+    - A function to print the board that displays the ships (only for the player board)
 - The class GameParticipant:
-    - Inherits the board
+    - Inherits the class Board
     - Saves the name
     - For future features it could store more data about each player